ooni/probe-cli/docs/design/dd-003-step-by-step.md

 This code could be made prettier ([see how it looks now](https://github.com/ooni/probe-cli/blob/2502a237fb5e2dd3dc4e0db23dd19eabb292f6a1/internal/engine/netx/resolver.go#L13)).
-But we are not here to compliment ourselves on our now-prettier code, rather to analyze what makes our code more obscure and less scalable than it could be.
+But we are not here to compliment ourselves on our now-prettier code, rather we want to analyze what makes our code more obscure and less scalable than it could be.

-I would argue that the main issue of this code is that it's declaring it will take the burden of constructing the Resolver types required by *any* experiment (and of course we have similar constructors for other fundamental types).
-Thus, we are putting lots of pressure onto a single fundamental library (a topic on which we'll return later).
+I would argue that the central issue of this code is that it's declaring it will take the burden of constructing the Resolver types required by *any* experiment (and, of course, we have similar constructors for other fundamental types).
+Thus, we are putting lots of pressure on a single fundamental library (a topic on which we'll return later).
 It is also worth noting that we're putting this pressure as a side effect of